shawn-peery/CloakingOcean.com-2.0-Discontinued/README.md

 to increase my skills and understanding in this aspect as well!

 ## Music
-With a majority of my life being filled with music, I learn how to perform music using the piano!
+With a majority of my life being filled with music, I've learned how to perform music myself by playing the piano!